bschneidr/svrep/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 2 notes

-* Checking the package on R-Hub, there was an erroneous note about possibly invalid URLs; the URL is in fact correct.
+* These notes are erroneous and can be ignored.
+The text strings 'Erciulescu' and 'Opsomer' are authors' names erroneously flagged as possibly misspelled.
+The flagged DOI is in fact the valid DOI for that paper.

 ## Downstream dependencies